 Our day begins at 12:01am Pacific, and ends at 11:59pm Pacific.

-There is some flexibility in what work you decide to do, but to get an A or B in the class you must do the Project and Critical Reviews, and there are deadlines for these and most assigments so remember: You may work ahead, but you may not fall behind.
+There is some flexibility in what work you decide to do, but to get an A or B in the class you need to do your Q&As, Project Updates, and Critical Reviews, and there are deadlines for these and most assigments so remember: You may work ahead, but you may not fall behind.

 Perspectives: An Open Invitation to Cultural Anthropology Edited by Nina Brown, Laura Tubelle de González, and Thomas McIlwraith.
 2017.
 American Anthropological Association. http://perspectives.americananthro.org

 This is a free electronic textbook.
 You download it, and then read it on some electronic device: like a tablet, laptop, desktop, even your phone (but it's so text heavy I don't recommend a phone for this book).
 The money you would have spent on a new textbook, can easily pay for a nice eBook reader.

 The City College Bookstore will print a copy for $25, and Amazon is about the same, which is not a bad idea to reduce eye strain.

 Spending a few hours of your salary might save your many more hours of reading over the semester, so plan ahead.